 With a vision in mind, successful leaders can then reach out to inspire others and motivate them to action.
 Some leaders may inspire their followers to be more like them or take on some of their leadership traits.

 For example, Martin Luther King, Jr.’s leadership attitude inspired millions of people.
 He remained positive and optimistic for a better future, all while seeking to right the wrongs so many experienced in daily life.
-Leaders who can motivate others will quickly find large groups of followers willing to overcome the most difficult challenges to reach their goals.
+Leaders who can motivate others with team leadership skills will quickly find large groups of followers willing to overcome the most difficult challenges to reach their goals.

 How to inspire and motivate your team: